-College Board (the organization that administers the SAT) plans to reschedule SAT exams and offer additional testing dates and locations to give students more flexibility.
+College Board (the organization that administers the SAT) rescheduled SAT exams and is offering additional testing dates and locations to give students more flexibility.

 Students who registered for the June 6th SAT (now canceled) will get early access to register to take the exam in August, September (new test date) or October.
 Current high school juniors planning to graduate in spring 2021 who do not yet have an SAT score will also be able to register early for fall SAT dates.

 If you live in a state (like Colorado) where the SAT is given in school to all juniors, that in-school administration was canceled this spring, affecting approximately 770,000 students nationwide.
 Those states and schools will be assigned a new fall date for testing.

 Stay tuned to the College Board website for updates as the situation as evolves.

 A number of colleges and universities around the country (including the entire University of California system) have announced that they will waive standardized test requirements for their next admission cycle.

 At some schools, this change will be for one year only; others are instituting a three-year pilot to evaluate the impact.
 Many schools had gone "test optional" before the pandemic.
 For a complete list, visit the National Center for Fair and Open Testing website.

 Be sure to check the websites of the schools your high school junior plans to apply to for information about updated ACT or SAT requirements.

-These exams will still take place on the original predetermined days from May 11th through May 22.
+These exams took place on the original predetermined days from May 11th through May 22.
 Courses with portfolio submissions extended that deadline to May 26.
 Students who had incomplete exam submissions will be registered to take exams during the August 24-31 window and eligible students should have been notified by July 27.
 View the full schedule for online AP exams here >